 A. O. Smith's Earnings Per Share Are Growing.

-As one of my mentors once told me, share price follows earnings per share (EPS).
+If a company can keep growing earnings per share (EPS) long enough, its share price will eventually follow.
 That means EPS growth is considered a real positive by most successful long-term investors.
-We can see that in the last three years A. O. Smith grew its EPS by 9.5% per year.
-That's a pretty good rate, if the company can sustain it.
+Over the last three years, A. O. Smith has grown EPS by 14% per year.
+That's a good rate of growth, if it can be sustained.

 Are A. O. Smith Insiders Aligned With All Shareholders?

-It's good to see that insiders are invested in the company, but are remuneration levels reasonable?
+It means a lot to see insiders invested in the business, but I find myself wondering if remuneration policies are shareholder friendly.
 Well, based on the CEO pay, I'd say they are indeed.
-For companies with market capitalizations between US$4.0b and US$12b, like A. O. Smith, the median CEO pay is around US$6.5m.
+For companies with market capitalizations over US$8.0b, like A. O. Smith, the median CEO pay is around US$11m.